 ABQ RIDE notified of federal approval to commence “Project Development Phase”

-The Bus Rapid Transit proposal is a key component of Mayor Berry’s overall plan for improving public transportation while creating a more vibrant and energized business environment along Central Avenue, Albuquerque’s busiest and most used thoroughfare.
+The Albuquerque Rapid Transit proposal is a key component of Mayor Berry’s overall plan for improving public transportation while creating a more vibrant and energized business environment along Central Avenue, Albuquerque’s busiest and most used thoroughfare.
 Central Avenue accounts for 42% of ABQ RIDE’s ridership.
 The project will result in more timely and convenient transit service to the neighborhoods and businesses along the route.
 Preliminary research and community outreach has included two rounds of public meetings, which were well attended and included good feedback from citizens.

 “Project Development represents a critical phase and takes us one step closer to a state-of- the-art transit service for residents of Albuquerque,” said Bruce Rizzieri, Director of ABQ Ride.
-“Coupled with the great work that is going on at the Mid-Region Council of Governments centered around additional BRT routes, the next generation of transportation looks bright,” he added.
+“Coupled with the great work that is going on at the Mid-Region Council of Governments centered around additional rapid transit routes, the next generation of transportation looks bright,” he added.

-“BRT will be a key economic driver for our city which will complement our Innovation District initiatives and result in enhanced opportunities along Central Avenue,” said Mayor Berry.
+“ART will be a key economic driver for our city which will complement our Innovation District initiatives and result in enhanced opportunities along Central Avenue,” said Mayor Berry.
 “This is a great opportunity to make a smart public sector investment that will drive significant private sector activity and job creation.”

 The Project Development phase will include: